kathleenmerc/zymo-research-assignment/README.md

 ## Features

 - CSS Flexbox and Grid
-- DOM Manipulation
-- Event Listeners
+- DOM Manipulation and Event Listeners
-- Form Validation
-- Modal informing the user of their successful form submission
+- Form Validation and Modal informing the user of their successful form submission
 - CSS hover styling for buttons
-- Smooth Scrolling
+- Media Queries and Smooth Scrolling for website responsiveness
 - Animations implemented with CSS keyframes and JavaScript Intersection Observer